tytydraco/yessleep/out/Broken_by_the_night.md

 How to move on…

-Growing up, my older brother was the daredevil between us, the risk-taker.
-He led me down our hilly driveway on a skateboard, we got marooned overnight on a jungle island in the Arabian Sea, showed me how to shoot BB-guns and bottle-rockets, shotgun beer, drive fast, climb 20-story cranes, draft down steep roads on a bike, chop Ritalin into lines, and with rolled bills from summer life-guarding, blow coke.
+Growing up, my older brother was the daredevil between us.
+He led me down our steep driveway on a skateboard, we got marooned overnight on a jungle island in the Arabian Sea, showed me how to shoot BB-guns and bottle-rockets, drive fast, climb 20-story cranes, and draft down hills at high-speed on a road-bike.
+He taught me how to shotgun beer, chop Ritalin into lines, and with rolled bills from summer life-guarding, blow coke.

-I survived so many wild nights unscathed, but not his 50th.
+How did I survive so many wild nights unscathed, but not his 50th.
 We haven’t spoken since.
-None of it is his fault.
+It’s not his fault.
 Even Dostoyevsky couldn’t have foreseen what lay ahead.

 I was always loyal to my company and the people I share it with.
 They’ve been loyal all these months, flying the plane, awaiting a return, never giving up hope.

 The last thing left to face is my heart.

-I’ve always been drawn to water and rocks.
-Some of my earliest memories are swimming and collecting stones.
-Today, the two places I love most on earth — my cottage, and the site of my forever home — are both wrapped in rock walls and rippling waves.
+I’v been drawn to water and rocks forever.
+Some of my earliest memories are collecting stones on the beach.
+Today, the two places I love most on earth — my cottage, and the site of my future home — are both wrapped in rock walls and rippling waves.
 I learned this world from a hermit.

 As a kid, I spent summers at Langley Pool, a neighborhood club set on woods beside the Potomac River.
 Each day, I’d see a reclusive man with long grey hair enter the neighboring forest — stark naked — and walk a path only he knew to a tucked-away cove.
 For as long as anyone could remember, he’d [been building a half-mile-long dam](https://wtop.com/news/2011/11/naked-ned-hunts-for-the-infinite-along-the-potomac/) out of stones by hand in the rapids that, across decades, single-handedly redirected the course of one of America’s most famed waterways.
 To this day, his handiwork is visible on Google Earth, just west of the American-Legion Bridge.